Fund Investment Encyclopedia | How to Invest Funds in Hong Kong

 Common Fund Valuation Metrics

-Asset Size: Larger funds may have better asset allocation capabilities, but too large a size may limit the fund's flexibility.
+Asset Modeling: Larger Funds may have better asset allocation capabilities, while larger models may limit the viability of Funds.

 Sharpe Ratio: Measures the excess return obtained per unit of risk (volatility).
 The higher the Sharpe ratio indicates the better the return of the fund after risk adjustment.